VA Health Care benfits

 You can also have your medical provider bill the VA's FMP directly for any treatment needed of your service-connected disability if they are willing to do so.
 Below are "fact sheets" written in different languages to print out and take to your medical provider (or email them).
 These fact sheets explain in the different languages what is needed by the VA's FMP from the provider in order to pay for any needed treatment of any service-connected disability.

-All claims for payment/reimbursements of any needed medical treatment of a service-connected disability while residing or traveling overseas should be sent to the FMP's mailing address noted at the top of this page.
+All claims for payment/reimbursements of any needed medical treatment for a service-connected disability while residing or traveling overseas should be sent to the FMP's mailing address noted at the top of this page.
 Also for more information regarding VA's Foreign Medical Program (FMP, please see th efollowing link;